nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## SSH

 Once you connect to an network you can ssh into the C.H.I.P.
 Pro in order to program and control it.
-Our Debian example comes with ssh servers, our Buildroot examples do not.
+Our **Debian example comes with ssh servers**, our **Buildroot examples do not**.
 If you want to ssh while using Buildroot you will need to do a manual build.

-**Debian**

 ### Find IP

 ```
 ip addr
 ```
-The IP will be under `wlan0`.
+The IP is on `wlan0` or sometimes on `wlan1`

 ### Connect